 Some patient prefer general anesthesia, but more commonly, tumescent anesthesia is preferred, especially in the office setting.
 Tumescent anesthesia consists of the infusion of a dilute local anesthetic solution (usually 0.1% lidocaine) into the subcutaneous space surrounding the veins to be treated.
 Epinephrine may be added to the solution for its vasoconstrictive effect, and sodium bicarbonate is included for buffering to minimize discomfort on infusion.

 The patient is supine with moderate Trendelenburg position to reduce venous hypertension and is prepped from the umbilicus through the entire lower extremity and foot.
 The toes are covered with a sterile plastic bag or glove.
 If phlebectomy, which is the removal of visible varicose veins through tiny stab incisions, is to be performed as well, the veins are marked with indelible ink in the preoperative holding area with the patient upright to assure adequate filling.

 Using a 7.5 MHz ultrasound probe encased in a sterile sleeve, the greater saphenous vein is identified at or below the level of the knee (figure 2).
 If not using general anesthesia, the skin is anesthetized with 1% lidocaine, and a 21-gauge access needle is inserted into the vein.
 A 0.018-in micropuncture wire is inserted through the needle into the vein to secure access and the needle removed (figure 3).
 A small nick is made in the skin where the wire exits and a 4F or 5F access sheath is inserted over the wire.
-The wire and sheath dilator are removed and a 0.035-in J-tipped wire is inserted through the access sheath and passed to the groin where its presence is confirmed by ultrasound.
-The access sheath is removed ...
+The wire and sheath dilator are removed and a 0.035-in J-tipped wire is inserted through the access sheath and passed to the groin where its presence is confirmed by ultrasound. ...